 Here, receiving a scholarship becomes a need for an hour for them.
 By being a part of the Canadian community, Indian students receive quality education, which enhances their profile, making quality education more accessible.
-There are variety of scholarships available for international students in Canada, such as merit-based scholarships, need-based scholarships, country-specific scholarships, program-specific scholarships, research scholarships, and government-funded scholarships.
+There is a variety of scholarships available for international students in Canada, such as merit-based scholarships, need-based scholarships, country-specific scholarships, program-specific scholarships, research scholarships, and government-funded scholarships.

 Now, this blog will cover the types of scholarships available in Canada and how to be eligible for the scholarships.